Skip to main content

 3 mentions Positive Neutral Negative

-Character development in the game is enhanced by its engaging lore, revealed through audio logs that add depth to the overall narrative.
-While the character designs are mostly well-received, one character stands out as less appealing.
-The combination of fun gameplay and a rich atmosphere contributes to a satisfying experience.
+Character development in the game is enhanced by its engaging lore, revealed through audio logs that add depth to the narrative.
+While the character designs are generally well-received, one character stands out as less appealing.
+Overall, the combination of fun gameplay and a rich atmosphere contributes positively to the character development experience.

 • “The overall aesthetic of the game itself is very nice; they absolutely nailed the atmosphere and 99% of the character designs.
 While the majority of the game is pretty funny, if you listen to the audio logs you find throughout the levels, the lore gets surprisingly deep and interesting.”